-They are prone to reproductive tumors and other problems, if they live to 5 years they are considered old.
+They are prone to reproductive tumors and other problems.
+If they live to 5 years, they are considered old.

 The fluffy backyard favorite!
-Orpingtons are a heritage breed so tend to have longer life spans than the hybrids.
-Orpingtons are generally mellow and can live 8+ years under ideal circumstances.
+Orpingtons are a heritage breed, so they tend to have longer life spans than hybrids.

 However, although they lay colorful eggs and many people buy them just for the colorful eggs, they were never meant for high egg production.

 This is fortunate for the Easter Egger as it means they are more robust than many hybrids and can live for 8+ years.

-As a general rule you should expect hybrid breeds to live between 2- 4 years; this will vary from bird to bird.
+Generally, you should expect hybrid breeds to live between 2- 4 years; this will vary from bird to bird.

 They have a wide genetic base, so they are likely to live to a respectable age of 8+ years.

-The oldest hen ever recorded was Matilda who made the Guinness Book of Records at 16 years old.
+The oldest hen ever recorded was Matilda, who made the Guinness Book of Records at 16 years old.

-How old are your hens, do you have any really ‘old ladies’?
+How old are your hens?
+Do you have any really ‘old ladies?
 Let us know in the comments section below…